-At Powers & Santola, LLP, we understand how a serious burn injury can drastically alter the life of a victim and his or her family.
-Since 1987, our law firm has been committed to doing all we can to help burn injury victims in Albany, Syracuse and New York State to recover and move on in their lives.
+At Powers & Santola, LLP, our burn injury attorneys understand how a serious burn injury can drastically alter the life of a victim and his or her family.
+Since 1987, our law firm has been committed to doing all we can to help burn injury victims in Albany, Syracuse, Rochester, and New York State to recover and move on in their lives.

 If you or a loved one has suffered a burn injury due to another’s wrongful conduct, we invite you to contact our firm for a review of your case.
 We believe it’s important for you to have a full understanding of your legal rights and the options that may be available to you for seeking just compensation.